graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 # Let's do this!

-We are going to use Kafka to produce and consume messages.
-Typically, there would be a source data repository that the Kafka producer would interrogate and then pass resulting messages to the Kafka brokers.
-For simplicity, we are going to mock this  part using a simple producer that uses a function to generate messages.

-Once the messages are produced, we'll use a Kafka consumer to pull down the messages, batch them up and pass them to Neo4j to update the graph.
-In production system, the producer and consumer would be running continuously, with the producer polling for changes in the source data and the consumer polling to see if there are new messages in queue for updates.

-Let's start by making the graph.
+Let's start by making the Cinema graph.
 You'll need to start with a new, blank Neo4j database.

-Keeping with the Neo4j Movie theme, let's imagine we're a movie studio that's just released a movie for distribution.
-We want to know, in real-time, the daily box office receipts for the 150,000 locations where our movie is being shown.
-Our graph has represents the hierarchy of Cinema locations for each distributor.
-Each Cinema has an Account, and we need to update the Account by adding a DailyBoxOffice node, one for each day.
-Each (:Cinema) has an cinemaId which is the same as the (:Account) accountId.

-To achieve good performance we'll set constraints and indexes on all id fields we'll use for matching update records.
+To achieve good performance, we'll set constraints and indexes on all id fields we'll use for matching update records.

 ```
 # Make sure apoc procedures are installed in Neo4j plugins folder